 9.2 What happens if it fails?

-10.1 Please provide a summary of any relevant new law or practices in M&A in Canada
+10.1 Please provide, in no more than 300 words, a summary of any relevant new law or practices in M&A in Turkey.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.